 - Less pain

-- Faster healing time
+- Faster recovery time

-- Lower infection rate
+- Lower risk of infection

 - Earlier mobilization